Please ensure Javascript is enabled for purposes of website accessibility Choline Depression & CDP Choline

 Additional Concerns Regarding Choline Supplements

 Choline supplements have gained considerable popularity in recent years, and have been seen in an ever-increasing number of pre workout supplements.
+The role of choline and depression is also being explored in various studies.

 After all, choline is an essential brain nutrient, and since acetylcholine plays such a prominent role in cognition and learning, it's only natural that research has identified it as an important factor in Alzheimer's.